limawill/Raspberry/README.md

 # Raspberry
+Scripts utilizados no dia a dia.

+Atualmente tenho:

-Script para instalação do FFMPEG no raspberry pi
+ - Instalacão do FFMPEG
+ - Instalação do OpenCV